 Agricultural Transfer Taxes retained by Montgomery County are placed in an interest bearing account.
 Beginning in FY1994, the income generated by the interest was invested back into the agricultural land preservation program.
-As of FY2009, a total of \$4,576,039 of interest has accrued.
-Investment income has been used to fund preservation initiatives, agricultural economic development initiatives and staffing costs.
+As of FY2011, a total of \$4,577,181 of interest has accrued.
+Investment income was used to fund preservation initiatives, agricultural economic development initiatives and staffing costs.
+As of the end of FY2011, the fund balance is \$1,349,242 and is available to the program.